SemGuS-git/semgus-git.github.io/language.md

 (constraint (and (E.Sem max2 4 2 4) (E.Sem max2 2 5 5)))
 ```

-We now examine some of these sections in more detail.
+We now examine some of these pieces in more detail.

 #### Metadata
 SemGuS problems can have optional metadata about the problem itself: